ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 2. Founders Reward Addresses
 3. Funding Streams Amounts (defer Shielded Coinbase)
 4. Funding Streams Addresses
+5. Shielded Coinbase for Funding Streams

+The following contextual validation checks are out of scope for this RFC:
-5. Miner Subsidy Amounts (defer Shielded Coinbase)
+* Miner Subsidy Amounts
-6. Shielded Coinbase for Funding Streams and Miner Subsidy
+* Shielded Coinbase for Miner Subsidy

 Each stage should have code, unit tests, block test vector tests, and property tests, before moving on to the next stage.
 (A stage can be implemented in multiple PRs.)